Step outside the pizza (and Netflix) box with these not-so-ordinary date ideas!

 Hammocks With A View

 There are some incredible spots to string up a hammock around Sydney’s harbour.
 As a city we certainly are spoilt when it comes to killer views.
 So in the warmer months take yourself to Anaconda and purchase a couple of hammocks.
 They have some starting at $20.
 Then grab your date and head down to Nielsen Park and find some strong, sturdy boughs to string up your hammock.
-Pack a bottle of French bubbly and some plastic cups and swing amongst the tree tops for a lazy afternoon of long chats and uninterrupted views.
-If you get hungry order pizza to be delivered to the park and quickly run up and get it.
+Pack a bottle of French bubbly and swing amongst the tree tops for a lazy afternoon of long chats and uninterrupted views.
+If you get hungry, why not order pizza to be delivered to the park?
 We swear this will be one of the funnest dates you ever go on.
 Just make sure you don’t drink too much, remember you need to be able to climb out of the tree at the end of it and nothing kills a romantic mood more than a race to emergency.

 Boozy Art Class